ichaouch/rhino-pipeline/README.md

 Before the implementation of the Pipeline a quality check took place using the Nanoplot which visualized the data quality and created a html summary file.
 Under **NanoPlot-report.html** a statistical summary can be found where the mean read quality is available.

 The ONTrack pipeline was implemented after the quality check performed using the Nanoplot.
 Using the **MetatONTrack.sh** each read was matched against the NCBI-16S database, in turn these files were used in the **ONTrack.R** script in order to gain a consensus file.
-The consensus file was then used on the Kraken2 allowing for a species identification.
+The consensus file was then used on the Kraken2 allowing for a species identification, this identification is available at **kraken identification.xlsx**.

+Finally after the species identification the Krona tool is implemented in order to visualize the species identification, this interactive chart show the individual species present.
+This data is available in the

 # Citations